paxoscn/rabbitsnail/README.md

 A JPA entity manager for HBase

-The RabbitSnail entity manager implements a subset of JPA operations, including persisting/merging/deleting an entity, finding entities by a query, and one-to-many with the wide-table mode.
+The RabbitSnail entity manager implements a subset of JPA operations, including persisting/merging/deleting an entity, finding entities by a query, and one-to-many with the 'wide-table' design.
 Only a few JPA annotations are supported.
 Some new annotations are introduced to adapt HBase like @ColumnFamily.

 Tutorial: Hello World